-Nadia Hanter proposed the motion and said that it had been written informed by existing Assembly policy and addressed the treatment of Palestine by the Israeli government.
+A motion was proposed, and it was said that it been written informed by existing Assembly policy and addressed the treatment of Palestine by the Israeli government.
 Innocent people, including Durham students, are being affected every day because of the bombing in Gaza.
 There has been a significant rise in islamophobia and antisemitism on UK campuses.